borchero/zeus/README.md

 Zeus uses the "blazing-fast and structured" logging library [zap](https://github.com/uber-go/zap) under the hood.
 By not using `zap` directly, interfaces in your code become less dependent on a logging library as you do not need to pass a logger around.
-Rather, the logger is "silently" attached to a context object that is deeply routed in the Go language.
+Rather, the logger is "silently" attached to a context object that is deeply rooted in the Go language.

 ## Installation